What is HDPE Material? | The Ultimate Guide

 Enhanced Stiffness HDPE

 Conventionally, used for applications that are supposed to last for a long time (at least 8 to 10 years).
-It offers maximum flatness and consistency and is 25% thicker compared to the original HDPE material.
+It offers maximum flatness and consistency and is 25% thicker than the original HDPE material.

 UV Stabilized grade HDPE